Skip to main content

 If anxiety persists for weeks after exams end, affects multiple areas of life, or your child expresses feelings of hopelessness, seek professional support.
 School counsellors are a good starting point.
 Early intervention is far more effective than waiting — getting help is not a sign of failure, it is good parenting.

 If stress is affecting your child's learning, our teachers are trained to recognise anxiety and adapt accordingly.
-Book a trial class to see our approach.
+Book a free trial class (usually $18) to see our approach, or WhatsApp us with any questions.
+Our ESB methodology is designed to build confidence alongside competence.
+Check our pricing and class sizes for details on what we offer.